 New Mexico drivers who run a stop sign or stop light will likely have to pay a fine.
+(Though you may have options for dealing with the ticket that don't involve paying a fine.)
 And a red light or stop sign violation will also add demerit points to a motorist’s driving record.
 This article gives an outline of what the law says and some of the specific consequences of a stop sign or red light ticket.

 Generally, when approaching a stop sign or stop light (whether solid or flashing red), drivers must come to a complete stop prior to the nearest of entering the crosswalk at the nearest side of the intersection, reaching a marked stop line, or entering the intersection itself.

 As long as there’s no sign prohibiting it, New Mexico law permits drivers to make a right turn after stopping at a red light.
 However, drivers need to use caution and follow the normal right-of-way rules when making a right on red.

 New Mexico law permits motorists to make a left turn after stopping at a red light only from a one-way street onto another one-way street, provided there’s a sign prohibiting such a turn.
 Of course, motorists have to follow right-of-way rules and proceed with caution when making the turn.